bburns/LanguageModels/doc/report/Report.md

-until recently [when?] trigram was state of the art in word prediction. can't use much bigger contexts than trigram because too many possibilities to store (calculate) and most counts would be zero. have to back off to digrams when trigram counts are too small. eg if prompt is "dinosaur pizza", and you've never seen that pair before, must backoff to the bigram "pizza ___". but trigrams fail to use a lot of information that can be used to predict the next word. doesn't understand similarities between words, eg cat and dog so need to convert words into vector of syntactic and semantic features, and use the features to predict next word. allows us to use much larger context, eg previous 10 words. bengio pioneered this. (year?) huge softmax layer skipmax connections go straight from input to output words was slightly worse than trigram since then have been improved considerably
+until recently [when?] trigram was state of the art in word prediction. can't use much bigger contexts than trigram because too many possibilities to store (calculate) and most counts would be zero. have to back off to digrams when trigram counts are too small. eg if prompt is "dinosaur pizza", and you've never seen that pair before, must backoff to the bigram "pizza ___".

->how?
+but trigrams fail to use a lot of information that can be used to predict the next word. doesn't understand similarities between words, eg cat and dog so need to convert words into vector of syntactic and semantic features, and use the features to predict next word. allows us to use much larger context, eg previous 10 words. bengio pioneered this. (year?
+2003?)

+have huge softmax layer
+skipmax connections go straight from input to output words ? was slightly worse than trigram since then have been improved considerably
+(how?)
->this was a plain rnn?
+(this was a plain rnn?)
 lstm's came in 1997
 various types, incl gru 2014 - simpler then attention 2015